 Liping Fu, University of Waterloo

 Raqib Omer, University of Waterloo

-Kamal Hossain, University of Illinois, Urbana Champaign
+Kamal Hossain, Memorial University of Newfoundland

 This paper describes results from the project, namely, snow and ice control for parking lots and sidewalks (SICOPS) for the winter season 2016/17.
 The objective of this research was to field validate salt application models for parking lots developed during our previous research under semi-controlled conditions and the optimal rates proposed therein.
 Data was collected from 24 parking lot sites in two different cities in the U.S. - Milton, Massachusetts and Buffalo, New York.
 Application of the developed model to the data shows that the developed model is capable of predicting bare pavement recovery time (BPRT) with high precision for under a wide variety of weather conditions.
 Model performance is compromised in the presence of snow packed conditions or under conditions when the BPRT can’t be achieved with 24 hours.
 Deviation of model from BPRT value of zero needs further investigation.